 When you are discharged from hospital you will receive your baby’s “Personal Health Record” book.
 This will include details of your baby’s birth and immunisation.

 Birth Registration is completed online.

 “The Parent Pack” will be given to you after the birth of your baby.
 This contains – “Claim Parental Leave Pay, Family Assistance and register for Medicare” forms and information.
 It is the parent’s responsibility to complete and submit these forms.

 It is Law that every baby is secured during motor vehicle transport.
 We recommend an approved baby restraint.
 For further information, contact the Road Safety Division, Department of Transport in your state.

-All families at Sunnybank Private Hospital are entitled to receive a visit at home from a Midwife, during the first two weeks after you leave hospital.
-You are also entitled to a second Midwifery home visit or a phone call, to support you in your transition to parenting, during your first month at home.
+New mums who live within the catchment area of Sunnybank Private, will receive a visit at home from one of our midwives during the first two weeks after you leave hospital.
+You may also receive a second visit or phone call to support you in your transition to parenting during your first month at home.

-At our visit we will provide a postnatal assessment to Mum and a New Born assessment of your Baby.
+At our visit, we will provide a postnatal assessment to mum and a newborn assessment of your baby.
 We will also offer you information and support, which we hope will help you in your transition to your new parenting role.
 There is no out of pocket expense however for those who live outside our catchment area, we will happily organise a referral for you so that you are still provided with ongoing support if required.

 Dr Jennie ConnellObstetrician & Gynaecologist

 She graduated in Medicine from the University of Queensland in 2003 and chose specialist training in Obstetrics and Gynaecology to allow her to follow her love of helping to achieve best health outcomes for women.